unitaryfund/mitiq/docs/source/examples/pt_zne.md

 We are going to add coherent noise to this circuit and then get the error-mitigated expectation value.
 For a detailed discussion on this, refer to the [ZNE user guide](../guide/zne-1-intro.md).

-As we are using a simulator, we have to make sure the twirling gates are sandwiching the coherent noise channel in the circuit.
+As we are using a simulator, we have to make sure the noise model adds coherent noise to CZ/CNOT gates in our circuit.
 For this, `get_noise_model` is used to add noise to CZ/CNOT gates.
 See [PT user guide](../guide/pt-1-intro.md) for more.

 ```{code-cell} ipython3
 from numpy import pi